ODMK/odmk.github.io/README.md

-# odorousbeast.github.io
+# odmk.github.io
-theOdorousBeastFromUB313 Earth-Life Blog
+the Odorous Beast From UB313 Earth-Life Blog